hrandhawa17/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

    .. figure:: images/sqlplay6.png

 #.
-Use the **Parameters** link to get the parsed string from the previous action i.e. the VM IP for the IP Address/Hostname field.
-Provide the SQL VM credentials which are **Username: Administrator** and **Password: Nutanix/4u**.
-Provide the folliwng path to script and repalce <Name> with your name so you can recognize your log file in the google drive.
+Use the **Parameters** link to get the parsed string from the previous action i.e. the VM IP for the **IP Address/Hostname** field.
+Provide the SQL VM credentials listed below.
+Provide the followng path to script and repalce <Name> with your name so you can recognize your log file in the google drive.

+   - **Username: Administrator**
+   - **Password: Nutanix/4u**.
    - **JSON Path:** C:\\Users\\Administrator\\Desktop\\UploadToGDrive.ps1 -id <Name>

   .. figure:: images/sqlplay7.png